 Some of the the things I’ve done, in no particular order, include:

 - Travel many places.
-I’ve lived in Iowa, California, New York, Japan, and Korea.
-I’ve also traveled to Mexico, Puerto Rico, England, China, and Germany.
+I’ve lived in Iowa, California, New York, Texas, Japan, and Korea.
+I’ve also traveled to Mexico, Puerto Rico, England, Ireland, Sweden, China, Thailand and Germany.

 - Graduate from Stanford University.
 Going to Stanford actually had the opposite effect on me that you might think.
 After graduation I thought here I was coming out of this great school, I must have the knowledge for what it takes to succeed in the world.
 My first few years out of school I realized that school really doesn’t prepare you for anything, and now you are faced with the challenge of discovering what kind of life you want to live and learning the necessary skills to make it a reality.